contacts

 $ open https://oauth.semrush.com/dag/auth/verify_code?code=AVZV-MSPD

-During the user interaction, the device continuously polls the token endpoint https://oauth.semrush.com/dag/device/token by HTTP method POST with the device_code provided, until the user completes the interaction, the code expires, or another error occurs.
-The device_code is not intended for the end user directly; thus, it should not be displayed during the interaction to avoid confusing the end user.
+During the user interaction, the device continuously polls the https://oauth.semrush.com/dag/device/token token endpoint using the POST HTTP method with the device_code provided, until the user completes the interaction, the code expires, or another error occurs.
+The device_code value is not intended for the end user directly; thus, it shouldn't be displayed during the interaction to avoid confusing the end user.

 Request parameters